little-red-rover/lrr-docs/docs/software_installation.md

 ## Dependencies

-Little Red Rover relies on several pieces of software that must be installed.
+Little Red Rover relies on several pieces of software that must be installed prior to working with the robot.

 ### Docker